-In this study, the GWRF predictions of 2-meter temperature and water vapor mixing ratio, downward shortwave and long-wave fluxes, and precipitation are evaluated against reanalysis data or satellite observations.
+In this study, the GWRF predictions of 2-meter temperature and water vapor mixing ratio, downward shortwave and longwave fluxes, and precipitation are evaluated against reanalysis data or satellite observations.
 The overall performance of GWRF for these variables at horizontal grid resolutions of 1°x 1° and 4°x 5° are examined.
 Accuracy in T2 model predictions is not greatly improved by using a finer horizontal grid resolution (1°x 1°); the Q2, SWDOWN, and GLW all exhibit an annual NMB within ±10% over the majority of the 6 populated continents.
-Despite the fact that GWRF was able to capture some of the global patterns of precipitation, rates for the summer of 2001 were over-predicted at both grid resolutions.
-Over-prediction was particularly pronounced near the Tropics.
-The complex microphysics scheme appears to suppress strong summer convection in the Tropics when compared with a simple microphysics scheme, indicating that the precipitation rates in the Tropics are sensitive to the ice treatment.
+Despite the fact that GWRF is able to capture some of the global patterns of precipitation, rates for the summer of 2001 are overpredicted at both grid resolutions.
+Overprediction is particularly pronounced near the Tropics.
+The complex microphysics scheme appears to give slightly lower precipitation in the Tropics when compared with a simple microphysics scheme, indicating that the precipitation rates in the Tropics are slightly sensitive to the ice treatment.